kstr0k/vim-vselmanager/README.md

 <a name="x3AxVselmanagerHistForward" href="#x3AxVselmanagerHistForward" class="t"><em>:VselmanagerHistForward</em></a> `{delta}`           &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a name="vselmanager-history-navigation" href="#vselmanager-history-navigation" class="t"><em>vselmanager-history-navigation</em></a> <br>
 `:[count]VselmanagerHistNext`                         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a name="x3AxVselmanagerHistNext" href="#x3AxVselmanagerHistNext" class="t"><em>:VselmanagerHistNext</em></a> <br>
 `:[count]VselmanagerHistPrev`                         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a name="x3AxVselmanagerHistPrev" href="#x3AxVselmanagerHistPrev" class="t"><em>:VselmanagerHistPrev</em></a> <br>
-    Navigate forwards / backwards through vmarks in some unspecified order; it may change if vmarks are added / deleted, and in-between Vim sessions, but is otherwise stable. `{delta}` = 0 corresponds to the vmark most recently loaded by "Hist" commands, -1 to the previous one and +1 to the next one.
+    Navigate forwards / backwards through vmarks in alphabetical order; the navigation pointer is not persisted, and may reset when you add or remove vmarks. `{delta}` = 0 corresponds to the vmark most recently loaded by "Hist" commands, -1 to the previous one and +1 to the next one.
     `{delta}` can be any <span class="l"><em>expr</em></span>.
-The Next / Prev commands take a constant `[count]` instead, which defaults to 1.
-It can precede or follow the command.
+The Next / Prev commands take a constant `[count]` instead; it defaults to 1 and can precede or follow the command.

 <a name="x3AxVselmanagerDel" href="#x3AxVselmanagerDel" class="t"><em>:VselmanagerDel</em></a>  `{vmark}` <br>
     Remove a previously saved vmark